philiplb/CRUDlex/docs/6_layouts.md

 ## Your own Layout from Scratch

-If you want to start from scratch, you have to define a block called "content".
+If you want to start from scratch, it is recommended to use the layout coming with CRUDlex as a starting point:
+"vendor/philiplb/crudlex/src/views/layout.twig"

+This one shows a menu with all defined entities linking to their list view.

+First, you have to define a block called "content".
 This is where CRUDlex renders itself into:

 ```twig
 {% block content %}{% endblock %}
 ```

-This one shows a menu with all defined entities linking to their list view.

 In the head-section, you should include the template "@crud/header.twig":